bethsmith0623/SEI-CC_4/work/w04/d2/01-express-routers-controllers.md

 #### To-Do Refactor
 <br>

-- We're going refactor the To-Do code from yesterday to follow best practices...
+- We're going to refactor the To-Do code from yesterday to follow best practices...

 - We'll copy over the **index.ejs** view and put the todos "database" into the `models` folder.